The3DP/AnimOne/README.md

 <p align="center"> AnimOne

-##
+# About
->This repository contains multiple animations you can test out and combine.
+AnimOne is a experimental repository which contains multiple animations you can test out and combine.
+Anyone can fully use AnimOne, regardless of coding or tech experience.
+You can
 ##
 Recommended Testing Sites (RTS)
 Are sites that I test these codes on